aws-samples/langgraph-multi-agent/README.md

 ## Getting Started
 1. Clone repository and navigate to the `langgraph-multi-agent` folder
 2. Update local `env` file with the required environment variables and rename to `.env`
+3. deploy Redis locally

+`docker run -d -p 6379:6379 -p 8001:8001 redis/redis-stack:latest`

+If things are running correctly you should see a nice Redis UI at http://localhost:8001.

 ## Running the Jupyter Notebooks
 1. Create and activate a virtual environment